 All of these photos were taken for a reason, usually to be shared (hence the reason for this blog post)!
 So, before you post, think about your fellow creatives.

 If the content is yours or someone has given you permission to share it, please be courteous and credit the creator with a mention (even if just tagging them in the comments).
+Images are not available for free!
+They were created by real people who have real lives and would love to be included in your post.

 It's stealing if you don't have permission!
 And stealing from someone else without giving them credit for what they've created means you're destroying their livelihood and potential income sources.